StarksRepo/Elastic-SIEM-Lab/README.md

 ## Step 4: Generate Security Events on the Kali VM
 To verify that the agent is working correctly, we will generate some security related events on the VM.
 We will use Nmap to verify this, which comes preinstalled on Kali.

-1. Run a scan on Kali machine by running ths command: "sudo nmap <vm-ip>".
+1. Run a scan on the Kali machine by running ths command: "sudo nmap <your vm-ip>".

 <img src="https://github.com/StarksRepo/Elastic-SIEM-Lab/assets/155681117/30a2a198-e15d-4ee1-9ac2-a6f95a3adbb2">